Bitcoin Cash: Carrying Out Satoshi Nakamoto's Vision For Sound Money

 BCH Vs. BTC

 The main difference lies within the networks' block sizes, or how many transactions can fit inside a single block to be verified at once.
 Bitcoin has a block size of one megabyte, limiting the amount of data stored and verified every (approximately) ten minutes between new blocks.
-Initially, Bitcoin Cash started with a block size of eight megabytes, but has upped it significantly since then.
+Initially, Bitcoin Cash started with a block size of 8 MB but has since upped it to 32 MB.
+The average transaction fee for BCH is far less than $0.01.

 Buying and Selling Bitcoin Cash

-Bitcoin Cash (BCH) is available on most centralized exchanges (CEXs), as it is the fourteenth most valuable cryptocurrency by total market cap with daily trading volume of almost $2 billion.
-Huobi, Binance, and Coinbase Pro consistently rank as the top Bitcoin Cash exchanges by 24-hour trading volume.
+Bitcoin Cash (BCH) is available to trade on many exchanges.
+As of May 2023, it is the 30th most valuable cryptocurrency by total market cap and has a daily trading volume of almost $150 million.

 Storing Bitcoin Cash